Compare Financial Tools

 The mass-affluent solution is not a cheaper version of enterprise software.
 It is a different category: planning and coordination first, reporting second.
 Here is what that looks like:

-Planning layer (X1 Wealth, from $29/mo): Family Constitution and governance documents.
+Planning layer (X1 Wealth, free tier; paid from $97/mo): Family Constitution and governance documents.
 Financial strategy recommendations through the Play Builder.
 Document organization in the Vault.
 Advisor Packets for meeting prep.
 Multi-advisor coordination.
 This is the layer most families skip and most advisors wish they had not.

 Aggregation layer (Kubera, from $150/yr, or Asora if complexity warrants ~$870/mo): Consolidated net worth view across all asset types.
 Custodian connections for automated tracking.